What is the Inmates program about?

 What hours and days will I attend?

-Programs repeat approximately every 7 weeks.
+Programs repeat approximately every 7 weeks and are coordinated through the KC Jail Administration.

 For more information: